astrorama/ElementsEnv/doc/Manual.md

 ### Local Site Tunning

-The configuration can also contain the variable `EUCLID_POST_SCRIPT`.
+The configuration can also contain the variable `ELEMENTSENV_POST_SCRIPT`.
 This variable has to point to the absolute location of a locate customization script.
 This script should contains some specific environment variable to be set for the site tailoring.
 Therefore it has